Suprit202/Static-Web-Projects/README.md

 ## Leetcode Templet Design
  - Here we try to replicate leetcode Problem templet.<br>
+ - click on image to see the template
    [![Watch the video](https://github.com/Suprit202/Static-Web-Projects/blob/main/preview-pics/Screenshot%202025-07-03%20005305.png)](https://youtu.be/h5zBc6P8VhM)

  ## Table Using HTML